-The undergraduate B.S. in Environmental Resources Engineering has graduated several cohorts of students and has been accredited from October 2010 forward by the Engineering Accreditation Commission (EAC) of ABET.
+The undergraduate progam in Environmental Resources Engineering is accredited by the Engineering Accreditation Commission (EAC) of ABET.

 The primary objective of this degree program is to prepare qualified engineers to operate with professional competence.

 This program offers engineering science and design course work in the areas of environmental and related resources with a breadth and combination unparalleled in the United States.
 Our graduates use their engineering to manage natural resource systems to meet the needs and dreams of many constituents.

 The Environmental Resources Engineering program is accredited as an environmental engineering program, with 2 years of core science and engineering courses followed by upper level requirements that train students in Ecological Engineering, Geospatial Engineering, Water Resources Engineering, and Environmental Resources Engineering.
 Among the many details that set our program apart from other Environmental Engineering programs are our unique areas of expertise in the sub-fields of Ecological Engineering and Geospatial Engineering, the depth of our expertise in Water Resources Engineering, and ESF's leadership in creating new environmental knowledge and sustainability practices on campus.
 The curriculum is developed to achieve our educational mission and objectives using hands-on, design-oriented courses starting in the freshman year, manage natural resource systems and engineer solutions to a wonderful array of environmental engineering problems sophomore year, and providing advanced engineering in the junior and senior year, with synthesis project training students in the professional practice of planning and design.